 Taught in Placer County, three months; Plumas County, two years; San Benito County, three years; Santa Clara County, six years.
 Teaching in Gilroy.
 Married January 14, 1877.
 Two children.

-LUELLA KELSOE (Mrs. Samuel Hirst).....Sonoma County.
-Present address, Santa Rosa.
+LUELLA KELSOE (Mrs. Samuel Hirst)......Sonoma County.

 Has taught in Sonoma and Lake Counties constantly since graduation, with the exception of four years.
 Married July 15, 1886.
 Not teaching at present, but has not left the profession.